blbergwall/Folsten/folsten.md

 ## Civilization

 The current civilization in Folsten is relatively new.
-About 200 years ago several ships landed about where the current, aptly named, city First Landing is located.
+About 250 years ago several ships arrived about where the current, aptly named, city First Landing is located.
 The region gets its name from the captain of that expedition Gibard Folsten.
 After some significant hardship these new settlers turned First Landing into a safe and prosperous town.
 More settlers arrived over the